 “Love people and use things, not love things and use people.”
-I’m not sure who first coined this but, sadly, it can’t be said enough.
+This can’t be said enough.

-I’ve been working on an article for a local magazine.
-My subject for January is “Organization and Feng Shui for 2014.”
+I’ve been working on an article for a local magazine, and my subject is “Organization and Feng Shui.”
 This is a topic that I could write a whole lot more about than the couple thousand of words I’m limited to.

 Organization and the lack of clutter are an integral part of a calm, joyful home.
 It’s tough to get to a Home Full of Peace if you’re surrounded by chaos.
 That chaos can be created by so many things: relationships that are tumultuous, construction sites outside your door, neighborhood feuds, scarcity, loneliness, and things.
-Today, let’s talk about the things for a while.
+Today, let’s talk about possessions.

 According to Merriam Webster, organization is “the act or process of putting the different parts of something in a certain order so that they can be found or used easily”.
 “Found or used easily”, wouldn’t that be great?
-The funny thing about organization is that it really CAN change your life but most people get overwhelmed just thinking about it.
-In organization my end goal is empowering people to make the changes, using methods that will help them stay organized, that will allow their home to function more easily.
+Organization really can change your life but most people get overwhelmed just thinking about it.
+My goal is to empower people to make the changes, using methods that will help them stay organized, that will allow their home to function more easily.
 By doing this you create serenity in your home, and serenity helps create peace.

-Feng Shui explains many things, including why some spaces feel calm and peaceful, and others feel so uncomfortable and unsafe.
-Organization is a very important facet of this practice.
+Feng Shui explains many things, including why some spaces feel calm and peaceful, and others feel so uncomfortable and unsafe, and being organized is a very important facet of this practice.

 flow—getting organized welcomes flow into your home and life